OpenJSCAD

 9. Basic Shapes: Polygon + linear_extrude

-List of points to make a (2D) polygon on x,y plane
+List of points to create a 2D polygon on the x,y plane.

 let p1 = polygon([